Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 \section{Experimental Setup}

 To validate and demonstrate the measurement technique, experiments were conducted in the small recirculating water channel facility at NTNU.
-This facility has a $2\times2\times 0.08$\,m test section with optical access from the bottom and one side, and is equipped with a paddle-type wave generator.
-A schematic of the setup is shown in Fig.~\ref{fig:experimentalSetup} and further details about the flume may be found in Refs.~\citet{Smeltzer2019,Smeltzer2019a}.
-All imaging was performed using LaVision CX2-25MP cameras.
-Illumination for PIV was provided by a double-pulsed Nd:YAG laser (Litron Nano L) with a power output of 200\,mJ per pulse at 532\,nm, while the fringe pattern was generated by a video projector (Epson EH-TW6700) with a resolution of $1920 \times 1080$ pixels.
+This facility has a $2\times2\times 0.13$\,m test section with optical access through the base and one sidewall, and is equipped with a paddle-type wave generator.
+A schematic of the setup is shown in Fig.~\ref{fig:experimentalSetup} and further details about the flume may be found in \citet{Smeltzer2019,Smeltzer2019a}.

+Fluorescein disodium salt (Thermo Fisher Scientific) was dissolved in the water at concentrations between 4 and 25\,mg/L. All imaging was performed using LaVision CX2-25MP cameras.
+Illumination for PIV was provided by a double-pulsed Nd:YAG laser (Litron Nano L) with a pulse energy of 200\,mJ at 532\,nm, while sinusoidal stripe patterns (hereafter referred to as ``fringes'') were generated by a video projector (Epson EH-TW6700) with a native resolution of $1920 \times 1080$ pixels.
+This projector uses a high-pressure mercury vapour lamp as its light source.
+Although illumination at 490\,nm would be ideal, corresponding to the peak absorption wavelength of fluorescein, the projector spectrum provides sufficient intensity near this wavelength.
+Mercury vapour lamps have spectral peaks at 403, 435, 546 and 578\,nm, but exhibit considerable spectral broadening at higher pressures \citep{Derra2005}, enabling effective excitation of the dye.

 Two sets of experiments were conducted: the first to assess the effect of dye concentration on the accuracy of surface measurements and the second to assess its effect on PIV measurements.